 Served as consultant to Papyrus Games in developing shorttrack-racing computer-simulation.

 Yes, there's a trend here.
 Follow it in the collection of my most interesting and noteworthy columns and articles: Ring Around Racing.

 Served as New England Correspondent and Goaltender Specialist for Just Hockey Magazine.

 Have provided color-commentary for televised high school hockey as well as football.

 Over 30 years helping people with disabilities return to employment, assessing their skills, analyzing jobs, and then marketing demonstrated-skills to employers as part of effort to develop suitable opportunities for them.
-Serve adults as well as teenaged students enrolled in the high-school component of the program.
+Have served adults as well as teenaged students enrolled in a high-school program.

 As member of commission preparing materials used to market employment-services to employers, wrote chapters for the handbook Employing People with Disabilities.

 Lead Teacher; Rhode Island Write on Sports, Bryant University campus.
 Write on Sports runs summer sports-writing camps for "underserved" middle-school students.
 Students create their own stories and video-features related to sports, doing research and then writing and revising under the guidance of experienced writers and teachers.

 Created and maintained Mom N' Pop Culture blog on late, lamented Roadside Online website.
 It featured small local businesses that offered products and services consistent with traditional small-town commerce and values.